 - Have at least a 3.50 GPA,

-- Be in good standing with the SMBHC for your year (honors hours, CAC, sophomore petition or research project, whichever is applicable),
+- Be in good standing with the SMBHC for your year (honors hours, CAC, capstone project, if applicable),

 - Show evidence of pursuing a career in medicine (through coursework or extracurricular activities such as Community Action),

 - And exhibit professionalism indicative of a medical student.

 Students selected for this program may choose to participate in only one 2-week rotation, but to make the most of this experience, we expect most students will participate in two 2-week sessions in order to experience two areas of medicine.
 Rotations will be determined by Dr. Jerry Clark, Associate Dean for Student Affairs at UMMC, with his assignments based on the student’s preferences.

 Stipend: The SMBHC will provide a fellowship of up to $500 for each two week session for students not from the Jackson area.
 Stipends may not exceed expenses related to the shadowing program.

 Application Process: Interested students should submit the following items by February 3, 2020 to be considered for the Shadowing Program:

 - Unofficial Transcripts (include transcripts from any college or university where you have earned credit);